 3. To create environments that foster the children's exploration, play and inquiry and plan for positive learning environments and experiences in which each child's learning and development is supported ensuring that both child-initiated and adult-supported experiences are available.

-When designing our environments: educators are co-planners with the children, supporting decision making and inquiry-based learning, curiosity and risk taking.
-Educators are actively engaged in the play with children and provide opportunities for the children to ask questions, solve problems, test, revise and communicate their theories.
+When designing our environments: educators are co-planners with the children, supporting decision making and inquiry base learning, curiosity and risk taking.
+Educators are actively engaged in the play with children and provide opportunities for the children to ask questions, solve problems, test and revise and communicate their theories.

 We are purposefully curious rather than acting as the expert and focus on what the child is 'doing' rather than the object they are using, to determine what it is they are trying to understand and what they are investigating.
+Kindergarten and School Age children are a big part of the planning process; sharing ideas and activities that are of interest to them.
 We use thought provoking questions; how, why questions, to explore cause & affect with children.

-We support and encourage children's choice, follow their lead/interest and value their voice.
+We support and encourage children's choice and follow their lead/interest and value their voice.
 We support the children's inquiries by providing enough materials so that there is a sufficient amount for all children and the materials are able to be rotated and are easily accessible, which the children can move freely from one play area to another.
 Materials are open ended 'loose parts' and support the children's investigation and support the learning and development of each child.
+Kindergarten and school age children participate in determining the materials and projects they want in their environment.

 Educators and children work together to expand on investigations.
-We complete and post Pedagogical Documentation: pictures, written observations identifying the ongoing learning that is occurring, using videos, audio recordings etc. and share these with the children and families.
+We complete and post Pedagogical Documentation; pictures, written observations identifying the ongoing learning that is occurring, videos, audio recordings etc. and share these with the children and families.

-We have developed daily schedules that have a minimum of transitions and interruptions and our schedules allow for long periods of uninterrupted play.
 We understand that the Environment is the 'third teacher' and we develop environments for children to thrive in; that invite them to investigate, imagine, think, create, solve problems, and make meaning from their experiences and support children's growing autonomy and independence.

 At different times throughout the year there may be interests /inquiries that are occurring when a child may want to share their own items from home.
 We encourage the sharing of these items based upon the inquiry taking place.
-We support items being brought into the Centre as long as they are supporting the learning and inquiry that is occurring; however please note that we cannot be held responsible for lost or damaged items and items must be restricted to non-violent, cooperative type toys.
+We support items being brought into the Centre as long as they are supporting the learning and inquiry that is occurring; however please be note that we cannot be held responsible for lost or damaged items and items must be restricted to nonviolent, cooperative type toys.
 War toys, weapons, etc. are strictly prohibited.